-Eddi Fiegel is an award-winning travel writer who specialises in Spain, America and the UK.
-She lived in Barcelona for several years, speaks fluent Spanish and has family in Andalucia and the Costa Brava.
+Eddi Fiegel is an award-winning travel writer who specialises in Spain, France, America and the UK.
+She lived in Barcelona for several years, speaks fluent Spanish and French and has family in Andalucia and the Costa Brava.

-She is the Costa Brava expert for The Daily and Sunday Telegraph.
+She is the Costa Brava ‘Destination Expert’ for The Daily and Sunday Telegraph.

 See Eddi's Telegraph Travel Guide to the region, including Costa Brava restaurant reviews, Costa Brava hotel reviews, as well as an overview of the region, attractions and nightlife here:

-She also writes for many newspapers and magazines as well as The Telegraph, including The Independent on Sunday, The Mail, The Express, The Standard, Scotland on Sunday, The Sunday Times Travel Magazine, House & Garden, OIive Magazine and BA Highlife.
+She also writes for many newspapers and magazines as well as The Telegraph, including The Sunday Times Travel Magazine, France Magazine and Family Traveller Magazine.

 Read some of her features here: